MAHDTech/nix-config/nixos/system/config/storage/linstor/README.md

 ## Overview

 An initial implementation of LINSTOR for NixOS.
+LINSTOR manages DRBD (Distributed Replicated Block Device) resources automatically to provide replicated storage across multiple nodes.

+**Key Concepts:**

+- **LINSTOR Controller**: Manages the cluster and creates DRBD resources
+- **LINSTOR Satellite**: Runs on each storage node, manages local storage
+- **DRBD Resources**: Block devices that are replicated between nodes (created automatically by LINSTOR)
+- **Storage Pools**: Backend storage (ZFS, LVM, etc.) that LINSTOR uses to create DRBD resources

 ## Prerequisites

 - NixOS systems with flakes enabled.
 - At least one controller node and one or more satellite nodes.
-- ZFS pools pre-configured on each node if using ZFS for storage (e.g., create a ZFS dataset at `zpool/var/lib/linstor/storage-pool` on each node beforehand).
+- ZFS pools pre-configured on each node if using ZFS for storage.
-- Ensure firewall rules allow communication on ports used by LINSTOR (default: 3366 for controller, 3376-3377 for API, etc.).
+- Ensure firewall rules allow communication on ports used by LINSTOR (default: 3366 for satellite, 3370-3371 for controller, 7000-7999 for DRBD).

 ## File Structure